- Scrolling to About the Community Grants Program

 Large grants

 Large grants over $20,001 are available via two grant rounds.
 Grant rounds will open on 1 July and 1 February each financial year.
 Applications will be assessed by a Community Grants Panel and recommendations will be submitted for approval to Council.
-Applicants will be notified within 50 business days of approval.
+The activity must commence at least 80 days after the closure of the round, applicants will be notified of the outcome of their application within 50 business days from the round's closing date.

 Grants will be provided to eligible individuals, community groups and organisations for projects that fit within one of the grant streams found above.
 Please view each grant stream fact sheet to see specific eligibility criteria.